Biology 241 - Accelerated General Human Physiology » Summer 2021 » Lab Q4

 When a red blood cell is placed in hypotonic (very dilute) solutions of NaCl:

-A. sodium ions rush into the cell, down the concentration gradient
+A. sodium ions rush out the cell, down the concentration gradient

-C. sodium ions rush out the cell, down the concentration gradient
+B. sodium ions rush into the cell, down the concentration gradient

 Question #7